Albireo: Albireo A

 The spectrum of Beta Cygni A was found to be composite when it was observed as part of the Henry Draper Memorial project in the late 19th century, leading to the supposition that it was itself double.
 This was supported by observations from 1898 to 1918 which showed that it had a varying radial velocity.
 In 1923, the two components were identified in the Henry Draper Catalogue as HD 183912 and HD 183913.

-In 1978, speckle interferometry observations using the 1.93m telescope at the Haute-Provence Observatory resolved a companion at 0.125".
-This observation was published in 1980, and the companion is referred to as component Ab in the Washington Double Star Catalog.

 In 1976 speckle interferometry was used to resolve a companion using the 2.1-meter telescope at the Kitt Peak National Observatory.
 It was measured at a separation of 0.44", and it is noted that the observation was inconsistent with the Haute-Provence observations and hence not of the same star.
 Although these observations pre-dated those at Haute-Provence, they were not published until 1982 and this component is designated Ac in the Washington Double Star Catalog.
 It is designated as component C in the Catalog of Components of Double and Multiple Stars, not to be confused with component C in the Washington Double Star Catalog which is a faint optical companion.
 An orbit for the pair has since been computed using interferometric measurements, but as only approximately a quarter of the orbit has been observed, the orbital parameters must be regarded as preliminary.
 The period of this orbit is 214 years.
-The confirmed close pair are referred to as Aa and Ac in modern papers, with Ab being the unconfirmed third component.